I’ve been blogging for seven years now, and it is something that has completely changed my life.

 The next thing you are going to want to do is to drive traffic to your website.
 And one of the best ways to drive traffic to your site is with Pinterest.
 Start by creating Pinterest images for each blog post you created and add it to each post so it can be shared on Pinterest.
 The next thing you want to do is share your pins on your own Pinterest account.

 I like using Tailwind to share my pins since you can schedule them and you can use Tailwind tribes to have other people help you share your pins.
-I have a tribe called Millennial Lifestyle you can join here.
+If you are looking for Tribes to join, I have a list of 101 of them here.